NeoHuncho/NeoHuncho/README.md

 - 👀 I’m interested in everything to do with coding, sustainability and slow travel.
 - 🌱 I’m currently maintaining & updating a React Native app: https://play.google.com/store/apps/details?id=com.brawlMax.brawlMax
 - 💞️ I’m looking to contribute to open-source projects during this summer.
-- 📫 How to reach me by email at: william.guinaudie@gmail.com
+- 📫 You can reach me by email at: william.guinaudie@gmail.com
 - 🏠 I currently live next to Paris, France and will be moving to Lille, France in September.

 <!---